Si-Nan/VASAseq_2022/II_Alternative_splicing/a_Transcriptome_assembly/README.md

 ## config.yaml

 This YAML file contains the information that is required for configuring the pipeline.
-I suggest you edit our files, here I will list the set of variables you must change to make it run with your data:
+This file needs to be placed inside the clone's folder and the following file paths needs to be defined:

 - Genome : Here you should include the path to genome (multi-fasta file containing all chromosomes)
 - GTF : Path to a GTF file  - Please check that both Genome and GTF have the same chromosome names.
 For example European names are 1, 2, 3 …while American are Chr1, Chr2, Chr3 …

-Other variables that are important:
+Other relevant variables:

 - samples : samples.tsv
 - units : units.tsv